Ranking every Chelsea manager in the Roman Abramovich era

 Chelsea have gone through 10 permanent managers in that time, plus a number of interim and caretaker bosses in between appointments, but the constant changing certainly hasn’t been because they haven’t been winning things.

 We’ve ranked every Chelsea boss under Abramovich to have managed a minimum of 10 games, meaning no Steve Holland or Ray Wilkins, but Rafa Benitez and Guus Hiddink.
+We’ll judge Lampard at the end of his first season.

 We’re sorry, Andre, we liked you, but someone has to be the worst, and with a 48% win rate you are objectionably the worst.